 In 2017 Cathy established the a home base in Uganda for supporting 50 children; with the support 2 families volunteers in Kampala and friends around the world.
 The children are provided with school tuition, scholastic material, food and accommodation at a home, where they are facilitated, to go to boarding schools, stay in a safe home where they do homework, return to school and be visited.
 As the conflict in South Sudan got more complicated, Cathy ceased the opportunity of the security in Uganda, to establish the much needed home that provides a safe and secure environment so that they can go to school without interference in their learning and Education.
 In 2018, more 12 girls who passed their primary leaving exams, came to join those who had come earlier in 2016 to go to secondary school, at a time and quickly it became apparent there was a need for bigger space for them to stay, they call home.

 The majority of children and youth supported by CCC in Uganda are female.
 Girls are disproportionately affected by poverty and are considered particularly vulnerable in the context of conflict, especially with regards to gender-based violence.
 Due to the size and layout of the CCC home in Uganda, it is difficult to provide care for the male alongside female youth.
-Currently, we provide separate accommodation for vulnerable make youth another organisation until we are able to do so.
+Currently, we provide separate accommodation for vulnerable male youth another organisation until we are able to cater for both.

-Starting out, CCC in Uganda in 2017, was as a result of an independent, organic organisation led by Cathy in 2007in South Sudan.
-By 2017, while Cathy led CCC in South Sudan, there was increase it’s volunteer base and programme activities through institutional donor funding, including UNICEF, European Union (EU), and the Common Humanitarian Fund (CHF) as well as Cordaid and the Canadian and Australian Embassies CCC had consistent and regular supporters in South Sudan as well as across the globe, including hundreds of public donors as well as private donations from supporter companies.
+Starting out, CCC in Uganda in 2017 a follow up of work previously done in Juba South Sudan which was a result of an independent, organic organisation led by Cathy in 2007 in South Sudan.
+By 2017, while Cathy led CCC in South Sudan, there was need to increase it’s volunteer base and programme activities through institutional donor funding, including UNICEF, European Union (EU), and the Common Humanitarian Fund (CHF) as well as Cordaid and the Canadian and Australian Embassies CCC had consistent and regular supporters in South Sudan as well as across the globe, including hundreds of public donors as well as private donations from supporter companies.
 CCC in Uganda has not yet built up such a reputation.
 We have to establish fundraising strategies by raising awareness in Uganda and internationally about the project.
 We intend to grow further by engaging skilled and non volunteers to provide support in country and remotely, as well as building capacity of the staff.

 The CCC house has 3 large bedrooms with 3 triple deckers in each, 2 smaller rooms with 2 double deckers in each, a small room for boys with a single decker, a sitting and dining room, 2 washrooms.
 One is a WC within the main house and the other a VIP outside in.
 There is no office facility, accommodating approximately 35-50 children at any one time.
 Have a look at ‘our activities’ to see what we do for the children at CCC in Uganda.